a yogini on stage

-When Natalie Dessay performs before the world”™s most discerning opera audiences, the stakes are high and the pressure is enormous.
-However, what those fans and critics may not know, is among the tools in her most impressive tool box””her yoga practice is where she draws strength to help deal with the difficult challenges and the stress of preparing for new productions and performances.
+When Natalie Dessay performs before the world’s most discerning opera audiences, the stakes are high and the pressure is enormous.
+However, what those fans and critics may not know, is among the tools in her most impressive toolbox ” her yoga practice is where she draws strength to help deal with the difficult challenges and the stress of preparing for new productions and performances.

-When asked what special physical training she does to handle the demands of the difficult role Natalie said, “yes, I thought it was going to be difficult, so I went to yoga every day ” and I still go to yoga every day since two months, so look!,” – flexing a well developed bicep.
-Flemming then said she was impressed with Natalie”™s intense concentration and focus during the production, and again, yoga got the credit.
+When asked what special physical training she does to handle the demands of the difficult role Natalie said, “yes, I thought it was going to be difficult, so I went to yoga every day ” and I still go to yoga every day since two months, so look!,” – flexing a well-developed bicep.
+Flemming then said she was impressed with Natalie’s intense concentration and focus during the production, and again, yoga got the credit.
 “I think yoga helped me a lot for that also, because when you do yoga, for one hour and a half you only concentrate on your body and the physical feelings and sensations.
-And that”™s exactly the same as with opera.”
+And that’s exactly the same as with opera.”

 Natalie fondly remembers her first class, Iyengar, with MacKay.
 “It was in the morning, outside, in the summer in New Mexico,” she said.
 “That was like a dream.”
 She could see benefits right away.
 “It was preparing me to go through rehearsal,” Natalie said.
 “It was preparing me physically, of course, but also mentally for the concentration and the desire to go to work.
 It was sort of an awakening of the body and the spirit.”

-She said perhaps yoga has helped her loose weight and she has started to avoid sugar.
+She said perhaps yoga has helped her lose weight and she has started to avoid sugar.
 She likes the fact that not all teachers are skinny.
-“Every body can do yoga, it”™s not like dance where a dancer has to be skinny.
-If you”™re comfortable with your body, then that’s the point.”
+“Everybody can do yoga, it’s not like a dance where a dancer has to be skinny.
+If you’re comfortable with your body, then that’s the point.”
 Comfort for her is also in the stylish yoga clothes she prefers to wear.
 “With a coat in the winter, without a coat in the summer,” she said.